 The Lenehan’s is a community place.
-It is where people come not to have a beer (well, that too) but to have a conversation, to share their small wins or life struggles with the others; to share a news or celebrate.
+This is where people come not to have a beer (well, that too) but to have a conversation, to share their small wins or life struggles with the others; to share news or celebrate.

 During our conversation, I felt that Jane likes this part of her job.
 To her, talking to the clients that are often the same people and she knows them for years, makes her job meaningful.
 Just listening sometimes help other people to get their peace of mind.

 That Sunday, I saw a father with his sons coming for a drink after, apparently very successful, football match of his boys.
 While the kids were sipping from their Coca-Cola cans, Jane and their father were discussing what comes up next to the boy’s team.
 He was proud and Jane was interested as it looked she knew the preceding story.
 On the tv, we were watching the sports channel and everything felt so much clichéd, almost unrealistic.

 There were two women chatting quietly in the corner and I was glad I was there.
 This is how the real Irish pub is.
 No tourists, no outsiders; only me and the local people sharing their stories.